cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 sinusoidal).

-Luttrell [-@luttrell2011] inferred the coseismic shear stress changes during the 2010 Mw 8.8 Maule, Chile earthquake, and using the topographic stresses due to the overlying fore arc, constrained the the stresses that led to this earthquake.
-In their study, they calculated topographic stresses following a similar proceedure as Lui and Zoback [-@luizoback1992] (which we describe below), although they only considered the component of the topographic load that can be described by convolving a Boussinesq solution with the topography.
-Luttrell et al. [-@luttrel2011] also considered the contribution to stresses due to bouyancy.
+Luttrell [-@luttrell2011] inferred the coseismic shear stress changes during the 2010 *Mw*8.8 Maule, Chile earthquake, and using the topographic stresses due to the overlying fore arc, constrained the the stresses that led to this earthquake.
+In their study, they calculated topographic stresses following a similar proceedure as Lui and Zoback [-@liuzoback1992] (which we describe below), although they only considered the component of the topographic load that can be described by convolving a Boussinesq solution with the topography.
+Luttrell et al. [-@luttrell2011] also considered the contribution to stresses due to bouyancy.